westcottian/buyrent-breakevencalculator/README.md

 # buyrent-breakevencalculator
-gRPC to find the break even of a property.
+gRPC endpoint to find the break even calculator of a property.